wisnupramoedya/kij-assignment-2/readme.md

 The image below is the interface of the second program.
 When starting the verifying program, it just needs 3 steps to use this program.
 The features available are:
   1. Open the PDF file you want to verify
-  2. Open the private key file
+  2. Open the public key file
   3. Press **Verify PDF**

 ![Verifying App Image](docs/verifying-app.png)